SvenVw/fdm/.changeset/pink-readers-serve.md

 "@svenvw/fdm-calculator": patch
 ---

-Fix dividing by 0 error at nitrogen balance calculation when b_lu_hi is undefined or 0
+Fix divide-by-zero in nitrogen balance when b_lu_hi is undefined or 0